wallymathieu/with/README.md

     Sale.CustomerLens.Compose(Customer.NameLens)
     ```

-    Gives you a lens that gets/sets both Name of the property Customer on the class Sale
+    Gives you a lens that gets/sets both Name of the property Customer on the class Sale.
+Given that the static properties CustomerLens and NameLens are Customer and Name lenses for Sale and Customer.

     This can be thought of as doing the following for mutable code: